Coarse Equivalences of Euclidean Buildings: Euclidean buildings

-\end{Prop} \begin{Num}\textbf{The maximal atlas} The spherical building at infinity depends very much on the chosen set of charts $\A$.
-Similarly as for differentiable manifolds, a Euclidean building admits a unique maximal atlas $\Amax$ which is characterized by the following property: every subspace $A\subseteq X$ which is isometric to $\RR^n$ is an affine apartment in $\Amax$ \cite[2.6]{Par}.
+\end{Lem} \begin{Num}\textbf{The maximal atlas\ } The spherical building at infinity depends very much on the chosen set of charts $\A$.
+Similarly to a differentiable manifold, a Euclidean building admits a unique maximal atlas $\Amax$ \cite[2.6]{Par}.
 The set $\Amax$ is called the \emph{complete apartment system}.
-We denote the spherical building at infinity which corresponds to the complete apartment system by $\partialmax X$. \end{Num} \begin{Num}\textbf{Product decompositions and reductions} If the Coxeter group $W$ is reducible, then $X$ decomposes as a metric product $X=X_1\times X_2$ of Euclidean buildings, with $\partial_{\A_1}X_1*\partial_{\A_2}X_2 =\partial_{\A}X$ \cite[2.1]{Par}.
-If $\SS^k*B_0=\partial_{\A}X$ is the thick reduction of $\partial_{\A}X$ and if $W_0$ is the Coxeter group of $B_0$, then there is a Euclidean building $X_0$ with affine Weyl group $W_0\RR^m$ and an isometry $X\cong\RR^{n-m}\times X_0$, with $\partial_{\A_0}X_0=B_0$ and $k=n-m-1$ \cite[4.9]{KL}. \end{Num}
+We denote the spherical building at infinity which corresponds to the complete apartment system by $\partialmax X$.
+Its metric realization coincides with the Tits boundary of $X$ \cite[Cor.~2.19]{Par}. \end{Num} \begin{Num}\textbf{Product decompositions and reductions\ } If the Coxeter group $W$ is reducible, then $X$ decomposes as a metric product $X=X_1\times X_2$ of Euclidean buildings, with $\partial_{\A_1}X_1*\partial_{\A_2}X_2 =\partial_{\A}X$ \cite[2.1]{Par}.
+If $\SS^k*B_0=\partial_{\A}X$ is the thick reduction of $\partial_{\A}X$ and if $W_0$ is the Coxeter group of $B_0$, then there is a Euclidean building $X_0$ with affine Weyl group $W_0\RR^m$ and atlas $\A_0$ and an isometry $X\cong\RR^{n-m}\times X_0$, with $\partial_{\A_0}X_0=B_0$ and $k=n-m-1$ \cite[4.9]{KL}. \end{Num} We record some more results about Euclidean buildings which will be needed later. \begin{Prop} Let $X$ be an $n$-dimensional Euclidean building.
+If $A\subseteq X$ is isometric to $\RR^n$, then $A$ is an apartment in the complete apartment system of $X$.